Rui Pinto: Football Leaks

 Pinto returned to Hungary permanently in February 2015 and made money by helping his father's antique business.
 He maintained an interest in football, computer science and offshore financial flows resulting in tax evasion in the global economy.
-Later that summer Pinto acquired thousands of internal emails from Doyen Sports Investments, a dodgy football agency company backed by Kazakh money.
+Later that summer Pinto acquired thousands of internal emails from Doyen Sports Investments, a football agency company backed by Kazakh money.
 Pinto created the identity of Artem Lobuzov and offered to meet with Nélio Lucas, a players' agent employee of Doyen Sports, to discuss keeping the information secret in exchange for a "good donation".
 No money changed hands as Pinto broke off contact with Lucas.
 Pinto later stated that he had tried to meet Lucas in order to verify that the documents he found were real, and confront him with evidence that Lucas may have cooperated in the perpetration of various financial crimes in collusion with other individuals.
 Some of Pinto's suspicions appears to have been confirmed in the Portuguese criminal case, Operation Prolongamento, in action from 2021.
 While Nélio Lucas claimed that Pinto had actually been scared off after reading correspondence exchanged with the Portuguese police.

 Pinto created the Football Leaks website in September 2015 with the stated aim to reveal "the principal protagonists in the dishonest football industry".
 Countries including the United Kingdom, Belgium, France and Switzerland have opened criminal investigations based on documents released on the Football Leaks website.
 Rafael Buschmann, a journalist for German newspaper Der Spiegel, successfully made contact with Pinto in 2016 with the intention of examining the documents he had uncovered and reporting exclusively on the stories in depth.
 Pinto provided Der Spiegel with four terabytes of confidential information over the next three years.
 In December 2016, Der Spiegel and other partners at the European Investigative Collaborations (EIC) network (including L'Espresso, Le Soir, NRC Handelsblad, The Romanian Centre for Investigative Journalism / The Black Sea, Mediapart, Politiken, Falter, NewsWeek, El Mundo, The Sunday Times, and Expresso) began working together to investigate documents provided by Pinto in order to publish information about tax avoidance by several football stars.
 The leaks resulted in multiple footballers being convicted of tax evasion, the Las Vegas police department to investigate an allegation of rape by Cristiano Ronaldo, for Manchester City and Paris Saint-Germain to be investigated for breaking UEFA Financial Fair Play Regulations (FFP) regulations, and also revealed plans from big clubs for the formation of a 'European Super League'.
 In 2018, Rafael Buschmann released a book, entitled Football Leaks, detailing his role in establishing a working relationship with Pinto.